 This year revealing his more personal alter ego, Radu Dracul introduces us to his rich musical universe with 5 tracks that takes us as far as doom metal and 90s’ rave.
 His track selection took us to his very intimate musical moments, that served as influential points in his selector journey.

-Radu Dracul plays at Joris Voorn Album Tour – Bucharest, Saturday the 7th of December at Deschi Atelier, an event set by Cyclic and fueled by BURN Energy.
+Radu Dracul played at Joris Voorn Album Tour – Bucharest, Saturday the 7th of December at Deschi Atelier, an event set by Cyclic and fueled by BURN Energy.

 David Holmes – No Man’s Land